harshvardhaniimi/personal-website/content/projects/2021-12-30-shiny-app-for-urban-rural-population-in-200-countries/index.md

 ## P.S.

 I do not work or engage with ASAR anymore.
-Due to other commitments, I had to drop this project.
-This app, despite its limitations, is useful.
+I had to drop this project due to other commitments.
+This app is useful despite its limitations.